 An online petition started by Rachel Pell called, “Tell FDA NO!” has been stunningly successful with over 13,000 signatures at the time of this writing.
-If anyone affected by the new changes in labelling is feeling down- all they have to do is read through some of the comments written and not only by those with personal connections to food allergies, to be encouraged.
+If anyone affected by the new changes in labeling is feeling down- all they have to do is read through some of the comments written and not only by those with personal connections to food allergies, to be encouraged.
 The comments highlight just how far food allergy awareness has come.

 These are just a few of the comments:

-If you havent signed yet, or you would like to read the comments, click here.
+If you haven't signed yet, or you would like to read the comments, click here.

 Snacksafely.com has reached out to all companies who are part of their Manufacture Partnership Program and have asked them to “submit statements pledging that they will not substitute ingredients without stating the updated ingredient list on their packaging.”
 As of this writing, 48 companies have written pledges.
 Click here for the updated version.

 Due to these new regulations, consumers with food allergies will now need to contact companies of products that they previously used and trusted for updated allergy information about products they still wish to use.
 Usually, once a consumer receives a response they share the answer with the Facebook group they are a part of.
 While this is a great way to share resources, the many food allergy groups on Facebook are not connected and the information is not shared around with everyone who would benefit.
-Therefore, as a service to the food allergy community, Foodallergyconcierge asks anyone who has contacted a manufacture regarding updated allergy information to send them the information they received so we can combine the data and share it with the food allergy community.
+Therefore, as a service to the food allergy community, Foodallergyconcierge asks anyone who has contacted manufacture regarding updated allergy information to send them the information they received so we can combine the data and share it with the food allergy community.

 The collected information can be found on our website here or through our Facebook page as soon as the information comes in.
 Please help others with food allergies and save their time and yours by sending in any information you have researched so that it can be beneficial for everyone.

-While stocking up on all food items isn’t a practical solution, it is worthwhile to buy a few months supply of a product that you feel will be difficult to live without, like breakfast cereal or a certain brand of pasta.
+While stocking up on all food items isn’t a practical solution, it is worthwhile to buy a few month's supplies of a product that you feel will be difficult to live without, like breakfast cereal or a certain brand of pasta.
 Although we hope our initiative mentioned above will be successful, companies are not obligated to divulge any information about the contents and circumstances surrounding their products, not listed on their labels as required by the FDA and some companies do not share extra information willingly.

 We sincerely hope that these changes are either very temporary or halted altogether and we wish everyone a continued and safe year.
 We will get through this- together.